RohitKumar23-11/RohitKumar23-11/README.md

 - 👀 I’m interested in Machine Learning and Data Science
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on Machine Learning and Data Science
 - 📫 How to reach me ...
+-   my Linkedin profile is - https://www.linkedin.com/in/rohit-kumar-3543b31b0

 <!---
 RohitKumar23-11/RohitKumar23-11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.